Momentum Trading Strategies

 Momentum Trading Strategies involve buying assets that are rising and selling them when they appear to have peaked, based on the belief that strong price trends will continue in the short to medium term.

-Momentum Trading Strategies are techniques used by traders to profit from the continuation of an existing market trend.
-The underlying principle is Newton's first law of motion applied to finance: an object in motion tends to stay in motion unless acted upon by an external force.
-In trading terms, a stock or asset that is moving strongly in one direction is likely to continue that path for some time.
-Unlike value investing, which looks for undervalued assets, momentum traders focus on price action and market psychology.
-They are not concerned with whether an asset is "cheap" or "expensive" fundamentally, but rather if it is moving with conviction.
-The goal is to identify a wave of buying or selling pressure early enough to ride it for a profit and exit before the wave crashes.
-This approach is often associated with growth stocks, cryptocurrencies, and commodities where volatility is high.
-Momentum traders act as surfers, paddling into a wave (trend) as it builds and riding it as long as possible, but always ready to bail out when the energy dissipates.
+Momentum Trading Strategies represent a high-octane and highly effective set of technical techniques used by professional traders to profit from the rapid continuation of an existing, high-velocity market trend.
+The foundational underlying principle is a direct application of Newton's first law of motion to the world of finance: a financial object in motion—whether it be a stock, a currency, or a commodity—tends to stay in that motion with conviction unless acted upon by an overwhelmingly powerful external force.
+In practical trading terms, this means that an asset that is moving strongly in one direction is statistically more likely to continue along that same path for a significant period than it is to suddenly reverse.
+Unlike traditional value investing, which focuses on finding "undervalued" assets that the market has ignored (the "buy low" philosophy), momentum traders focus almost exclusively on observed price action and current market psychology.
+They are not concerned with whether an asset is fundamentally "cheap" or "expensive" according to its balance sheet; instead, they care only if the market is currently moving with high conviction and intense energy.
+The professional goal is to identify a massive "wave" of buying or selling pressure early enough to ride it for a substantial profit and then exit the trade decisively before the energy of that wave eventually dissipates.
+This aggressive approach is most commonly associated with high-growth technology stocks, the 24/7 cryptocurrency markets, and volatile global commodities.
+Successful momentum traders effectively act as "market surfers," constantly scanning the horizon to paddle into a new trend-wave as it begins to build.
+They are prepared to ride the trend as long as possible, but they maintain the clinical discipline to "bail out" the moment the technical indicators suggest the move has reached its peak energy and is beginning to roll over.

 Key Takeaways